fetiu/Game-of-Life/readme.md

 ---
 ## Python version via 'pygame'

-- its not complete. still ongoing
+- it's not complete. still ongoing

 - to execute in Linux,
 ```